codemeta/codemeta/crosswalks-sssom/README.md

 ### FAQ
 Below we have collected frequently asked questions

-#### How do I mint a persistent identifier for my mapping?
+#### How do I mint a persistent identifier for my mapping/crosswalk?
-Create a folder, that will be your id.
-No need to do something else!
+Create a folder with a unique name.
+The folder name will be used to create a unique identifier.
+No need to anything else!
+The corresponding identifier will be `https://w3id.org/codemeta/mappings/{YOUR_ID}`, where `{YOUR_ID}` is the id of your mapping.

+For example, for the `bibtex` mapping, the corresponding identifier is [https://w3id.org/codemeta/mappings/bibtex](https://w3id.org/codemeta/mappings/bibtex).

 #### My metadata term maps to several properties in CodeMeta.
 How do I represent it?

 #### My metadata term is a composite of another term.
 How do I represent it?

 #### How do I fill in the crosswalk table?
 What does "more specific" and "more general" means?